 For a long time, the Science Police, the dominant power on Earth, considered the Legion a threat, but now is attempting to put the Legion under its power.
 As with the previous "reboot," there are some changes to characters.
 For example, Colossal Boy is now from a race of giants.
 His ability to shrink to six feet tall is why he wants to be called "Micro Lad," but his teammates prefer his original name.
 Chameleon Boy, who in previous incarnations was recognizably male, is an androgynous character due to his nature as a shapeshifter, and thereby only goes by the codename "Chameleon."
 Phantom Girl gains her abilities by phasing from one dimension to another, to the extent that she is existing in two worlds at once.

 The current Legion exists to fight not only evil but also conformity, fear and oppression.
 They are at the front lines of the generation gap in the galaxy.
-Their first battle cry, coined by Lightning Lad, was "Eat it, Grandpa," which says a great deal about the view the current team has of the world.
+Their first battle cry, coined by Lightning Lad, was "Eat it, Grandpa," which says a great deal about the view that version of the team has of their world.

 Retroboot / New Earth